hotfix-houdini/block-party/README.md

 # Overivew
 Extensions of the .NET TPL Dataflow Library.
 This package includes 2 components:

-- Several custom TPL Dataflow blocks useful for varoius scenarios.
+- Several custom TPL Dataflow blocks useful for various scenarios.
 - A builder framework for constructing dataflow pipelines with an aim to reduce the verbosity of constructing large pipelines.

 There is a strong emphasis on in-order processing and completion propagation.